albertodonato/quickrepo/README.md

     ./quickrepo *.deb
 ```

-This will create the `repo/` directory in the current path, import specified files, and export necessary release indexes.
+This will create the `repo/` directory in the current path, import specified
-Repository architectures and series match those of the machine the script is run on by default.
+files, and export necessary release indexes.
+Repository architectures and
+series match those of the machine the script is run on by default.

-It is also possible to pass `.changes` files from a package build, which will automatically import all files listed in the manifest.
+It is also possible to pass `.changes` files from a package build, which will
+automatically import all files listed in the manifest.

+The resulting repository is signed through GPG.
+You need to have at least one
+private GPG key available in your `gpg` configuration.
+If more than one key is
+available, the desired one can be specified with the `-g GPGKEY` option.

 ## Usage